monadli/ftl/README.md

 1 .+ 2 == 3
 ```
 #### Lambda Expression
-Lambda exprerssion is an anonymous function which is supported in tupology expressions.
+Lambda expression is an anonymous function which is supported in tupology expressions.

 A lambda in an expression is in form of a function with a very special name `$`.